Food is a family affair.

 What to do?

 Support each other in healthier attitudes.
-Do your best to adopt habits 7 and 8 with the ideas presented here.
+Do your best to adopt healthy habits together.

 Ideas to make it happen

+- Forget "forbidden foods."
 Being overly restrictive about certain "bad" foods can really backfire.
 The pressure to be perfect can lead to all kinds of unhealthy behavior.
 So be moderate.
 Plan for treats from time to time.
-If you make good food choices and have reasonable portions most of the time — you're doing great.
+If you make good food choices and have reasonable portions most of the time—you're doing great.

-Start a garden in your yard — or in containers on your porch or windowsill.
+- Grow it yourself.
+Start a garden in your yard—or in containers on your porch or windowsill.
 Growing your own vegetables is a fun way to get some exercise, bone up on biology, and share time with your family.
 It's also a great reminder that food is healthy and nurturing, not harmful.